 Who do we share your personal data with?

-We may share your personal data with members of the City & Guilds Group.
-You can read more about our group companies at www.cityandguildsgroup.com
+We may share your personal data with members of the City & Guilds community of brands.
+You can read more about our brands at www.cityandguilds.com

 We take all reasonable steps to ensure that our staff protect your personal data and are aware of their information security obligations.
 We limit access to your personal data to those who have a genuine business need to know it.